Major National Dialogue: Separatist response

-Reactions
+Reactions at conclusion

 The ruling CPDM party welcomed the recommendations from the commissions.
 Some attendants criticized the structure of the dialogue, as well as the fact that separation was not debated as an alternative.
 Others characterized the five-day event as a sham.
 The separatists reaffirmed their rejection of the dialogue, promising to step up the war.

 In December 2020, the United Nations urged the government of Cameroon to address the issues that had been brought up at the Major National Dialogue and to continue the dialogue process with all parties involved.
 François Loucemy Fall, Head of the UN Regional Office for Central Africa, stated that "the implementation of the recommendations from the major national dialogue, in addition to continued dialogue with all parties, remains crucial to building lasting peace and development".

 Aftermath

 The day after the conclusion of the dialogue, President Biya ordered the dropping of the cases of some supporters of the Cameroon Renaissance Movement, including its leader Maurice Kamto.
 This move was directly linked to the Major National Dialogue.
 On November 16, two government delegations started embarked on a mission in the Anglophone regions to win popular support for the conclusions of the Major National Dialogue.
 In particular, the delegations aimed to convince the populace that a "special status" for the Anglophone regions would address their grievances.
 This resulted in the "General Code of Regional and Local Authorities", which was passed by the Cameroonian parliament on December 18, 2019.

 The war in the Anglophone regions intensified in the weeks following the dialogue.
 Maintaining its military approach to resolving the crisis, the Cameroonian government began to focus on creating local vigilante groups to fight the separatist guerilla.
 The separatists intensified their guerilla war against Cameroon, notably by assassinating a separatist general mere days after he had laid down his arms.